-- Pillows: While a mattress is vital to counter the symptoms of fibromyalgia, having the right pillow can also have a positive effect on your sleep.
+While a mattress is vital to counter the symptoms of fibromyalgia, having the right pillow can also have a positive effect on your sleep.
 Using a maternity pillow, for example, can provide more restful sleep.
 This works by keeping your hips aligned and provides support by taking the pressure off the lower back.
 One of the key considerations to keep in mind when choosing a pillow is its loft (thickness).
 Using the right loft can alleviate pain and discomfort, while the wrong loft can actually make things worse.
 You should always take your weight, mattress firmness and sleeping position into account.
 Latex and memory foam pillows are popular for those with fibromyalgia as they contour well and help alleviate neck pain.

-- Mattress toppers: Mattress toppers are a good idea for those who want to save some money by not paying for a brand new mattress.
+Mattress toppers are a good idea for those who want to save some money by not paying for a brand new mattress.
 They can extend the life of your existing mattress while providing additional comfort.
 Most sleepers tend to prefer a memory foam mattress topper to help with fibromyalgia pain.

-- Physical therapy: Physical therapy is an option for those with fibromyalgia.
+Physical therapy is an option for those with fibromyalgia.
 A physical therapist can help you by encouraging you to stretch and strengthen your body.
 Other benefits of this therapy can include the ability to restore mobility, relieve pain, and prevent disabilities.
 The aim is the restoration of overall fitness and better health.

-- Stress reduction: Reducing the level of stress in your life can help to alleviate the symptoms of fibromyalgia.
+Reducing the level of stress in your life can help to alleviate the symptoms of fibromyalgia.
 If you can eliminate the stress triggers in your life, then the pain and other symptoms of fibromyalgia may be reduced.
 A simple way to start decreasing your stress is to take more time to relax every day even if this is for a short period.
 Most people in their daily lives forget how valuable a quick break is.
 Making sleep and exercise more of a priority are also great ways to reduce your stress levels.
 Ask yourself: how much time do you dedicate to mindfulness and general well-being in the average week?
 The answer for most is staggeringly low.

 While these strategies may help you to manage your fibromyalgia, you should always talk to a doctor about treatment as well.